imalikov/pine_script_docs/source/concepts/Sessions.rst

 Using session strings
 ^^^^^^^^^^^^^^^^^^^^^

-Session properties defined with session strings are independent from the exchange-defined sessions determining when an instrument can be traded.
+Session properties defined with session strings are independent of the exchange-defined sessions determining when an instrument can be traded.
-Programmers have full liberty in creating whatever session definitions suit their purpose, which is usually to detect when bars belong to specific time periods.
+Programmers have complete liberty in creating whatever session definitions suit their purpose, which is usually to detect when bars belong to specific time periods.
 This is accomplished in Pine Script™ by using one of the following two signatures of the `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ function: